A Sculpture Trail...

-A Sculpture Trail, part of the continuing Art at the Arboretum series, is a multi-year project to benefit Laurelwood Arboretum.
-EXPLORE … installations are underway!
+A Sculpture Trail, part of the Art at the Arboretum series, is a multi-year project to benefit Laurelwood Arboretum.
+COME and EXPLORE … new works have recently been added!

 ABOUT THE PROJECT

-Carefully and thoughtfully placed to complement the landscape, foliage, water features, natural light and seasons, 15 unique sculptures created by a diverse group of prominent artists constitute A Sculpture Trail.
-This multi-year project that will be completed later this year, was conceived to integrate art with nature.
+Thoughtfully selected and placed to complement the landscape, foliage, water features, natural light and seasons, 15 sculptures created by a diverse group of prominent artists constitute A Sculpture Trail.
+Recently extended, this multi-year project was originally conceived as a fund raiser with an opportunity to integrate art with nature.
 These two harmonious concepts will challenge visitors to alter their perceptions of Laurelwood Arboretum.
-Fabricated from a variety of materials including granite, steel and ceramic bricks, these works of art will appeal to visitors of all ages.
+Fabricated from a variety of materials including stone, stainless steel, clay and more, these diverse sculptures have appealed to visitors of all ages.

 OUR MISSION

-Aside from giving families, friends, and nature enthusiasts a taste of fine art, A Sculpture Trail – conceived and co-chaired by Laurelwood volunteers and Pines Lake residents Stuart Reiser, the pro-bono attorney for the park and his wife Leslie – is also a fundraising opportunity.
-A percentage of the proceeds from sales, including a pop-up gallery available during weekends during the summer at the Knippenberg Center for Education, will be donated back to the Friends of Laurelwood Arboretum (a 501(c)(3) non-profit organization) and will be applied to a capital improvement project benefitting the park.
+Aside from giving families, friends, and nature enthusiasts a taste of fine art, A Sculpture Trail was conceived and co-chaired by Laurelwood volunteers and Pines Lake residents Stuart Reiser, pro-bono attorney for the Friends of Laurelwood Arboretum and his wife Leslie.
+A percentage of the proceeds from sales is donated back to this organization and will be applied to a capital improvement project benefitting the park.

 TOURS

-Do you have cabin fever and are looking for something special to do with some friends, your family, a community or organization?
-We have begun taking Spring reservations for small group (up to 15 people) private tours with our Curator, Scott A. Broadfoot, or with one of our docents.
-Guided tours of A Sculpture Trail can be a pleasant respite from the long winter months and pandemic.
-Golf carts are available for individuals who may have difficulty walking; the sculptures are located at the top of a steep incline.
-Please be advised that private tours are chargeable.
+Are you looking for something special to do with some friends, your family, or organization?
+You can arrange a private or small group tour (up to 15 people) with our Curator, Scott A. Broadfoot.
+Guided tours of A Sculpture Trail are a great way to spend some time outdoors before the weather gets cold.
+Golf carts are available for individuals who may have difficulty walking as the sculptures are located at the top of a steep incline.
+Please be advised that there is a fee charged for private tours.
 For more information CLICK HERE.

 GET INVOLVED

-There are many opportunities to become active in the Sculpture Trail project ranging from helping to facilitate art programs for school age kids, greeting visitors, planning and running events, conducting outreach, and more.
+There are many opportunities to become active in the sculpture trail project ranging from helping to facilitate education programs for school age children, greeting visitors, planning and running events, performing outreach and more.
 If you have an interest in getting involved, we could utilize your talents.
-CLICK HERE to learn of the many ways to become involved with this exciting endeavor or send an email to: sculpturetrail@laurelwoodarboretum.org
+CLICK HERE to learn about the many ways to become involved with this exciting endeavor or send an email to: sculpturetrail@laurelwoodarboretum.org

 LEND YOUR SUPPORT